Kathy Reichs: Television

 The 2005 Fox television series Bones is inspired by Reichs' life and novels.
 The series borrows the name of her books' heroine, Temperance "Bones" Brennan.
 As in the books, Brennan (Emily Deschanel) is a forensic anthropologist; however, there are many differences: the television character is younger, more socially awkward, and is based in the Jeffersonian, a fictionalized version of the Smithsonian Institution in Washington, D.C.
 Additionally, the Brennan character in the TV series moonlights as an author, writing about a fictional forensic anthropologist named Kathy Reichs.
 Aside from the character's name and occupation, there are few similarities between the TV show and the novels.

-Reichs worked as a producer on the show to "keep the science honest".
+Reichs worked as a producer on the show to "keep the science honest."
 She appeared in the second-season episode "Judas on a Pole", playing Professor Constance Wright, a forensic anthropologist on the Jeffersonian's board of trustees who conducts Zack Addy's dissertation defense.

 Reichs wrote the season five episode, "The Witch in the Wardrobe," the season nine episode, "The Dude in the Dam," and wrote the season eleven episode, "The Stiff in the Cliff" with her daughter Kerry.

 Casey Anthony murder trial

 In 2011, Reichs was an expert witness in the Casey Anthony murder trial.
 Reichs was reluctant to get involved, but later agreed and performed a full skeletal analysis of Anthony's daughter, Caylee, but could not determine a cause of death.
-She concluded that there was no evidence of abuse and that the child appeared to be well-nourished.
+She was, however, able to conclude that there was no evidence of abuse and that the child appeared to be well-nourished.